 In 1990, 1.26 billion people across the world did not have access to an improved drinking water source.
 By 2015, this had nearly halved to 666 million.

-The chart below shows the total number of people without access to an improved water source by region from 1990.
+The chart shows the number of people without access to an improved water source by region.
 The regional breakdown of those without access has changed significantly over the past 25 years.

 Although income is an important determinant, the range of levels of access which occur across countries of similar prosperity further support the suggestion that there are other important governance and infrastructural factors which contribute.
-For example, Malawi has achieved a 90 percent access rate despite having a GDP per capita just over $1,000.
-Mozambique which has a similar income levels has just over 50 percent access.
+For example, Malawi has achieved a 90% access rate despite having a GDP per capita just over $1,000.
+Mozambique which has a similar income levels has just over 50% access.

 The infrastructural challenges of developing municipal water networks in rural areas is also likely to play an important role in lower access levels relative to urbanised populations.